Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Settlement Latency and Limits to Arbitrage

-Most markets request trading fees that agents pay upon the execution of a trade.
-For instance, traders frequently pay fees as a percentage of the trading volume when they execute trades on centralized exchanges.
-Similarly, broker-dealers usually charge markups for the execution of trades in over-the-counter markets.
-Moreover, markets typically exhibit limited supply in the form of price-quantity schedules that agents are willing to trade, possibly leading to substantial price impacts for large trading quantities.
-To incorporate trading fees and liquidity effects into our framework, we make the following assumption. \begin{assumption} Trading the quantity $q\geq0$ on market $i$ exhibits proportional transaction costs such that the average per unit sell and buy quotes are
+Most CEXes demand trading fees that agents pay upon the execution of an off-chain transaction.
+Market participants typically pay fees as a percentage of the trading volume.
+Similarly, broker-dealers usually charge markups for the execution of trades in over-the-counter exchanges.
+Moreover, exchanges typically exhibit limited supply through price-quantity schedules that agents are willing to trade, possibly leading to substantial price impacts for large trading quantities.
+We make the following assumption to incorporate trading fees and liquidity effects into our framework. \begin{assumption} Trading the quantity $q\geq0$ on exchange $i$ exhibits proportional transaction costs such that the average per unit bid and ask prices are

-with $\rho^{i,B}(q)\geq 0$ and $\rho^{i,A}(q)\geq 0$, both monotonically increasing in $q$. \end{assumption} The presence of transaction costs changes the objective function of the arbitrageur who focuses on maximizing returns net of transaction costs defined as
+with $\rho^{i,B}(q)\geq 0$ and $\rho^{i,A}(q)\geq 0$, both monotonically increasing in $q$. \end{assumption} The presence of transaction costs changes the objective function of the arbitrageur, who focuses on maximizing returns net of transaction costs defined as